 Where to stay in Sucre

 Sucre has a range of different accommodation options for travellers of all budget types.
 We stayed in Clavel Blanco hostel, which served all of our needs.
-It had a nice communal area, and a spacious and well equipped kitchen so we could cook our own food.
-With a free omelette breakfast too, we couldn’t complain, especially with beds as cheap as 50 bolivianos a night.
+It had a nice communal area, a spacious and well equipped kitchen so we could cook our own food, and free breakfast.
+Just what we needed for a short stay.

 How to get to Sucre

 Before we arrived in Bolivia we heard a few horror stories about the quality of bus transport in the country.
 We were pleased to discover that it wasn’t true at all – we had nothing but good experiences.